rust-lang/mdBook/book-example/src/cli/init.md

 # The init command

-The init command, used like this:
+The `init` command is used like this:

 ```
 mdbook init
 ```

-Will create a couple of files and directories in the working directory so that you can spend more time writing your book and less setting it up.
+It will create a couple of files and directories in the working directory so that you can spend more time writing your book and less setting it up.

 The files set up for you are the following:

 ```
 book-test/
 ├── book